 Stress is inevitable in human experience and even a useful human reaction in particular contexts or challenging situations.

 Modern-day life and living in London is demanding and pressured.
 All too often, we have high expectations of ourselves and what we should and ought to be doing while having to deal with the expectations of others.

 It is now more common to experience work-related pressures and stress, especially when it is hard to have boundaries from the workplace due to constant access to emails and work communications.

 Stress at work impacts our relationships, fuelling even more pressure.

 At Leone Centre, our approach to stress management means finding tools and developing a mindful and attentive attitude to ourselves and our physiological and emotional responses.

 Our Individual Counselling and Psychotherapy help you to explore the connection between triggers, thinking, feelings and behaviour.

-Leone Centre counsellors will use CBT (Cognitive Behavioural Therapy), psychotherapy as well as the EFT, Matrix Re-imprinting approaches.
-They will help you to learn new skills to manage stress and anxiety as well as looking in-depth to the source.
+Leone Centre counsellors will use CBT (Cognitive Behavioural Therapy), psychotherapy, and the EFT, Matrix Re-imprinting approaches.
+They will help you learn new skills to manage stress and anxiety and look in-depth at the source.